HeshanKarunaratne/notes/README.md

     - Each partition in Kafka can have one or more replicas
     - Replicas are copies of the partition's data stored on different brokers
     - Replication ensures that if a broker fails, partitions can be served from replicas on other brokers

+  25 .
+What is the use of consumer groups?
+    - To allow multiple consumers to divide the work of consuming messages from multiple partitions
+    - Each consumer in the group is assigned one or more partitions, ensuring that every partition is consumed by only one consumer within the group

+  26 .
+What is replication-factor?
+    - The number of copies of the data that will be maintained across different brokers
+    - A higher replication factor ensures higher availability and fault tolerance

+  27 .
+What are partitions?
+    - This parameter defines the number of partitions into which the topic will be divided
+    - More partitions can improve throughput and enable more parallelism in consuming the topic

+  28 .
+Different ways consumers consume from topics?
+    - Single consumer read data from one partition
+        - Consumers in multiple consumer groups can also read from single partition when they have different group ids
+        - They maintain different offset values
+    - Single consumer read data from two partitions
+        - When a consumer group subscribes to a topic, Kafka uses a partition assignment strategy to distribute the partitions among the consumers
+        - If there are more partitions than consumers in the group, some consumers will be assigned more than one partition
+    - Multiple consumers read data from one partition
+        - Each consumer in the group is assigned a subset of the partitions to consume from, ensuring that each partition is consumed by only one consumer within the group
+        - Multiple consumer groups can read from the same partition simultaneously
+    - Single consumer read data from one partition with one replication
+        - A replication factor of 1 means that there is only one copy of the data, stored on a single broker
+        - If the broker holding the data fails, the data becomes unavailable until the broker is restored
+        - Less overhead in terms of data replication

+  29 .
+What is Kafka re-balancing?
+    - Re-balancing is a process where the distribution of partition ownership among consumer group members is adjusted
+    - This process ensures that each partition of a Kafka topic is assigned to a single consumer within a consumer group
+    - Re-balancing can be triggered,
+        - A new consumer joins the consumer group kafka needs to redistribute the partitions so that the new consumer can also start consuming data
+        - When an existing consumer crashes and shut down, kafka needs to reassign the partitions that were previously assigned to this consumer to other remaining consumers
+        - When topic partitions are added or removed
+        - Any change to consumer groups configuration

 - React